 CMAP strongly supports local community efforts to monitor sustainability indicators, and is particularly interested in facilitating the use of the "recommended sustainability indicators" outlined above across the region's municipalities.
 Ongoing data collection and analysis are needed to quantify a community's progress toward its sustainability goals.
 One of CMAP's primary roles is collecting and providing data that help the region understand how well it is meeting the objectives of the GO TO 2040 Plan.
-In addition to providing aggregate region-scale data through the Regional Indicators web page, CMAP also provides local-level Community Data Snapshots that can inform and support local planning activities.
-Future Community Data Snapshots will incorporate some of the recommended indicators above to provide communities with ready-made sustainability baselines for use in sustainability planning.
+In addition to providing aggregate region-scale data through the Regional Indicators webpage, CMAP also provides local-level Community Data Snapshots that can inform and support local planning activities.
+Future Communities with ready-made sustainability baselines for use in sustainability planning.
 By measuring recommended sustainability indicators at the local level across our region, we can develop a more robust picture of our region's sustainability and identify targeted strategies that will help to improve shortfalls and capitalize on opportunities.